LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Introduction

-Despite the strong performance of \citet{chou_detecting_2025}, we observe two key limitations in this state-of-the-art approach.
-(1) The model uses late fusion by combining the two audio streams with a single joint encoder layer.
-Through ablations and attention map visualizations, we show that this design limits alignment capacity.
-Stacking multiple joint layers improves alignment but restricts asymmetric feature extraction.
-(2) The score is represented only as audio.
-This introduces ambiguity about which notes are present, especially when multiple notes are played at once.
-Overlapping frequency content makes it difficult to distinguish individual notes.

-We introduce \polytuneII, a new architecture that addresses both limitations.
-To address limitation (1), we propose the design of \textbf{\encoder}, \footnote{The name reflects our goal to help students “climb the ladder” of music skill development.} a novel two-stream encoder that shifts model alignment to inter-stream alignment modules via inductive bias.
-This allows the regular transformer encoder layers to focus on feature extraction without being forced to share capacity for alignment.
-To address limitation (2), we design the model to leverage both audio and symbolic representations of the score.
-The symbolic score, denoted as \textbf{Sym}, refers to the tokenized version of the musical score.
+We introduce \textit{LadderSym}, a new architecture that addresses both limitations.
+To address limitation (1), we design \textbf{\textit{Ladder}},\footnote{The name reflects our goal to help students “climb the ladder” of music skill development.} a two-stream encoder that shifts alignment to inter-stream alignment modules via inductive bias.
+This allows standard transformer encoder layers to focus on feature extraction without being forced to share capacity for alignment.
+To address limitation (2), we incorporate both audio and symbolic representations of the score.
+The symbolic score, denoted as \textbf{Sym}, refers to the tokenized version of the music score.
 This symbolic score is provided to the decoder as a prompt, while the audio score is processed through the encoder and serves as context.
-This design reduces the ambiguity of the music score inputs. \textbf{Our contributions are:}
+This design reduces ambiguity of score inputs.

-\begin{enumerate} \item We develop a novel encoder architecture that improves comparison by aligning audio representations frequently across input streams.

-\item We improve model performance with a multimodal strategy, by prompting the decoder with symbolic music inputs and reducing the ambiguity of its inputs. \item We analyze transformer attention patterns to extract design principles for cross-modal comparison and apply them to improve model performance.